Scleral Lenses for Astigmatism

 Scleral lenses are custom-fit to each eye, and though the fees for fitting scleral and the cost of the lenses are higher than traditional lenses, their life span and benefits offset the costs.

 Coverage rates and restrictions vary among providers, and if considered a medical necessity, many insurance companies will cover the cost of scleral lenses.
 That said, every country and state has its own restrictions and regulations.
-Consult with our eye care team at the The Scleral Lenses Center at Broward Eye Care to discuss your specific payment options and cost of scleral lenses.
+Consult with our eye care team at the Broward Eye Care to discuss your specific payment options and cost of scleral lenses.

-“ I went to the The Scleral Lenses Center at Broward Eye Care for my astigmatism, and I’m so grateful to the staff and doctors for their thorough care!
+“ I went to the Broward Eye Care for my astigmatism, and I’m so grateful to the staff and doctors for their thorough care!
 They meticulously fitted me for scleral lenses, and now I can not only see well, but I tend to forget I’m wearing lenses.
 They’re so very comfortable! “